sharetribe/flex-docs/src/docs/guides/21-how-to-setup-and-use-stripe/index.md

 Sharetribe uses the Stripe Connect features with [custom accounts](https://stripe.com/docs/connect/accounts#custom-accounts).

-- Click the _"Connect"_ left menu item.
+- Click the _Connect_ left menu item.
-- Click the _"Get started"_ button.
+- Click the _Get started_ button.
-- Now you should see your Connect dashboard.
-From the left sidebar, go to _"Connect"_ → _"Settings"_
+- Now you should see your _Connect dashboard_.
+From the left sidebar, go to _Connect_ → _Settings_
-- Make sure that _"Custom accounts are available for your platform."_ is shown.
+- Make sure "Custom accounts are available for your platform" text is in the dashboard.

 ![Stripe Connect](./connect.png)

 ## 3. Get your API keys from Stripe and add them to your Sharetribe marketplace

-- Click the _"Developers"_ left menu item and go to _"Developers"_ →
+- Click the _Developers_ left menu item and go to _Developers_ → _API
-  _"API Keys"_.
+  Keys_.
-- In the section _"Standard API keys"_ you will see two keys: publishable key and secret key.
-The publishable key (with prefix **pk**) is one used in frontend application e.g. FTW and secret key (with prefix **sk**) is the one you need to add to Console.
+- In the section "Standard API keys" you will see two keys: publishable key and secret key.
+The publishable key (with prefix **pk**) is one used in frontend application (e.g. Flex Template for Web) and secret key (with prefix **sk**) is the one you need to add to Console.
 If you want to use test data make sure the value of the key is eg.
   **pk_test**\<somethinghere\> and not **pk_live**\<somethinghere\>